garbagetown/guideline/source_en/ImplementationAtEachLayer/CreateWebApplicationProject.rst

 .. note::

     * **If the message ID system introduced in this guideline is used, specify the appropriate values to the project classification.** For the message ID system introduced in this guideline, Refer [:ref:`message-management_result-rule`].
-    * If the message ID system introduced in this guideline is not used, it is necessary to replace all of the message IDs those are used in the customization targeted file indicated below.
+    * If the message ID system introduced in this guideline is not used, it is necessary to replace all the message IDs those are used in the customization targeted file indicated below.

 |